A plant event for your team in the Rhine-Main area?

 Why climate-stable mixed forests are the order of the day

 Have you ever watched the trees die?
-It happened to me in the summer of 2018.
+I did in the summer of 2018.
 Every day on my way to work, I took the train through the forest - monoculture.

-... grown in 50 years, died of thirst in three months.
-Since then, I've been happy about every drop of rain that ruins a summer day for me.
+...
+Grown in 50 years, died of thirst in three months.
+Since then, I've been happy about every drop of rain that ruins a summer's day for me.
 Water is life and it is becoming scarce.
 If you want to survive, you have to adapt.
-This is true for us and for the German forest.
+That applies to us and to the German forest.
 Good bye monoculture, here comes the mixed forest!

 May we introduce?
 The climate-stable mixed forest.
 An introduction to why animals like mixed forests.